vishnudorigundla/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # RESULT :
-Thus the distance value measured using ultrasonic sensor is successfully compleated by using tinkercad software.
+Thus the distance value measured in "CM" using ultrasonic sensor is successfully compleated by using tinkercad software.